-The Yard Light No. 70 was always one of the more elusive of the Post War Accessories.
-Available for only two years, 1949 and 1950, it is made entirely out of metal with a chrome post and a round BLACK bakelite base that had two binding posts for the electrical wires.
-Originally, it came with a No. 363 bulb, and it would light from either accessory voltage, or track current with the use of a CTC Lockon.
+The Yard Light No. 70 is one of the more elusive of the Post War Accessories.
+Available for only three years, 1948 and 1950, it is made entirely out of metal with a chrome post and a round BLACK bakelite base that had two binding posts for the electrical wires.
+Because of the nature of bakelite this light is often found with cracks in the base.
+Originally, it came with a No. L363 bulb, and it would light from either accessory voltage, or track current with the use of a CTC Lockon.

 This light was originally used as part of the earliest version of the No. 397 Coal Loader.
-When Lionel stopped putting this light on this loader in mid-1948, it is believed that they offered it for separate sale during this year also.
+While the Coal Loader was late into production in 1948 (the first known Instruction Sheet is dated 12-48), the Yard Light was available earlier this year and is shown in the 1948 Catalog as being RED in color, but it was only produce in BLACK.
+When Lionel stopped putting this light on this loader in mid-1948 they continued to offer it for separate sale until 1950.

 Dimensions: 1-1/8 inch base, 5-1/4 inches high.